Atrophaneura priapus: Biology

 Atrophaneura priapus is a Troides mimic and is, itself mimicked by females of Papilio forbesi and Papilio lampsacus.

 Taxonomy

-Atrophaneura priapus, A. priapus hageni and A. sycorax, are often confused and may represent one, two or three good species although the hindwing pouches and androconial scales are variously modified.
+Atrophaneura priapus, A. priapus (elsewhere as A. priapus hageni) and A. sycorax, are often confused and may represent one, two or three valid species although the hindwing pouches and androconial scales are variously modified.

 Status

 It is not known to be threatened, though the status is uncertain.